-&lt;sup>i At the time of writing this report, data from the point-in-time homeless count completed in March 2020 was not available for individual jurisdictions.
+i At the time of writing this report, data from the point-in-time homeless count completed in March 2020 was not available for individual jurisdictions.

-&quot;Real" here means that currency inflation is removed so that household incomes can be compared directly between time periods because they have been brought to parity in terms of true spending power.
+ii "Real" here means that currency inflation is removed so that household incomes can be compared directly between time periods because they have been brought to parity in terms of true spending power.

-A household is said to be in core housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 30% or more of its total before-tax income to pay the median rent of alternative local housing that meets all three housing standards A household is said to be in core housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 50% or more of its total before-tax income to pay the median rent of alternative local housing that meets all three housing standards See the regional CVRD housing needs report methodology section for detailed assumptions behind cost of new development.
+iii A household is said to be in core housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 30% or more of its total before-tax income to pay the median rent of alternative local housing that meets all three housing standards.